intermine/im-docs/docs/get-started/tutorial/webapp.rst

 To update the funding message, change the `funding` property in :doc:`/webapp/properties/web.properties`.
 Redeploy your webapp to see your changes.

+If you are making lots of changes to your webapp, you may encounter some issues.
+If your webapp is slow or fails to respond, restart Tomcat.
+If Tomcat runs out of memory, you may have to kill the process as it will fail to shut down correctly.
+Upgrading to Tomcat 7 seems to help with this.

+properties files
+""""""""""""""""""""""""""""

 There are four main text files you are going to be updating the most: